 After you have placed the boards in the chassis, install the cables that join the boards to various parts of the system.
-If you are using the Terminal Handler, Debugger, or Start-Up System, connect the terminal of your iRMX 86 system to the serial I/O port of the iSBC 86/12A board.
+If you are using the Terminal Handler, Debugger, I/O System Terminal Driver, or Start-Up System, connect the terminal of your iRMX 86 system to the serial I/O port of the iSBC 86/12A board.
 The iSBC 86/12A SINGLE BOARD COMPUTER HARDWARE REFERENCE MANUAL describes the procedure.
 If you are using the I/O System with secondary storage devices, connect the drives to their associated I/O connectors on the controllers boards.

-Connect the cables for the ICE-86 In-Circuit Emulator or the iSBC 957A package, depending on which package you use to load your software.
+Connect the cables for the ICE-86 In-Circuit Emulator or the iSBC 957A/B package, depending on which package you use to load your software.
 If you use the ICE-86 Emulator to load your software, install the ICE-86 boards in the Development System chassis and connect the ICE-86 cable to the 8086 socket on the iSBC 86/12A board.
 Refer to the ICE-86 IN-CIRCUIT EMULATOR OPERATING INSTRUCTIONS FOR ISIS-II USERS for a description of this process.

-If you use the iSBC 957A package to load your software, install the PROM set on the iSBC 86/12A board and use the cable to connect the UPP output on the Development System to the parallel I/O port on the iSBC 86/12A board.
+If you use the iSBC 957A/B package to load your software, install the PROM set on the iSBC 86/12A board and use the cable to connect the UPP output on the Development System to the parallel I/O port on the iSBC 86/12A board.
 If you are not using the target system terminal, you can connect to either the serial or the parallel I/O port on the iSBC 86/12A board.
-Refer to the iSBC 957A INTELLEC -- iSBC 86/12A INTERFACE AND EXECUTION PACKAGE USER'S GUIDE for a description of this process.
+Refer to the iSBC 957A INTELLEC -- iSBC 86/12A INTERFACE AND EXECUTION PACKAGE USER'S GUIDE or the USER'S GUIDE FOR THE iSBC 957B iAPX 86,88 INTERFACE AND EXECUTION PACKAGE for a description of this process.